marionwalton/media-and-society/2_media.md

 ---
 layout: page
 title: 03.
-Discussing Media
+Types of Media
 ---

-# Meanings of "media"
+# Types of "media"
 {: .no_toc }

 *By Marion Walton, University of Cape Town*